giacomoponzuoli3/KirunaExplorer/retrospective/retrospectiveSprint3.md

 - **One thing you are proud of as a Team!!**

-I am proud of how much we have grown as a team.
+We are proud of how much we have grown as a team.
 We have learned to communicate effectively with each other, recognize and leverage our individual strengths, and address our weaknesses together.
 We’ve built a culture of giving both positive and constructive feedback, which has helped us improve continuously.
 Most importantly, we genuinely care about delivering a high-quality product and ensuring that our work reflects our collective dedication and effort